lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 DSS alarms are associated with an audible alarm (siren) and a strobe light on the emergency panel.
-1. Stop the siren with the green button “Stop buzzer” on the emergency panel or by clicking “Stop siren” on the DSS user interface.
+1. Stop the siren with the green button "Stop buzzer" on the emergency panel or by clicking "Stop siren" on the DSS user interface.
 2. Identify the cause on DSS user interface, give precedence to ``Level-3 alarms``.
 3. Acknowledge the alarm clicking on it 4.
 If the action ``CCC_Alarm_signal_sent`` was triggered, call CCC TI